pieroproietti/get-eggs/README.md

 will add [nodesource](https://github.com/nodesource/distributions?tab=readme-ov-file#debian-and-ubuntu-based-distributions) for nodejs>18.

-To get a complete customized distro like colibri, starting from an original ISO, read [HOWTO](./documentation/HOWTO.md).
+To get a naked distro or a complete customized distro like colibri, starting from an original ISO, there is an [HOWTO](./documentation/HOWTO.md).

 # USAGE